Odonn159/4611Projects/README.md

 ## Assignment 6: Harold's Crayon World
 You can see this app running at <https://csci-4611-fall-2023.github.io/assignment-6-Odonn159/>

 This project involved creating a custom world based on the famous children's book "Harold and the Purple Crayon".
-You can draw clouds, billboards and even change the terrain you walk on.
+You can draw pictures in the sky, billboards and even change the terrain you walk on.

 Billboards: